Rosie Wood – E4 DTP PhD Student (since 2020)

 Laura Muckersie – BSc student (2019 – 2020)

 Laura is in her final year of BSc in Chemistry.
-Laura’s BSc project focuses on using molecular dynamics simulations to study adsorption mechanisms of a range of ions on silicate clays.
+Laura’s BSc project focuses on using molecular dynamics simulations to study adsorption mechanisms of a range of ions on silicate clays

 Alex Tsioutsios – BSc student (2019 – 2020)

 Alex is from Greece, and on his 4th year of Medicinal and Biological Chemistry degree.
 After graduating he would like to continue with chemistry research in either industry or academia.
-For his project, Alex is using molecular modeling to screen interactions in natural and synthetic layered minerals.
+For his project, Alex is using molecular modelling to screen interactions in natural and synthetic layered minerals.

 Debashish Banerjee – visiting PhD student (summer 2019)

 Deb is a PhD student in the group of Prof Andrey Kalinichev at the Department of Subatomic Physics and Associated Technologies (Subatech), IMT Atlantique, Nantes, France.
-Through molecular modeling, Deb studies the fate of radioactive waste in the environment, in particular interactions between radionuclides with the encapsulating natural French clays, and the effects of common small organic molecules.
+Through molecular modelling, Deb studies the fate of radioactive waste in the environment, in particular interactions between radionuclides with the encapsulating natural French clays, and the effects of common small organic molecules.